 You will also need a doctor’s report showing the extent of the physical and mental damages that your symptoms have caused you.
 You can ask your doctor to complete a residual functional capacity (RFC) form that will detail the limit of what you can physically and mentally do while working.
 Most disability insurance companies will also require claimants to file for SSDI if they are receiving long term disability benefits.

 Social Security Disability Insurance

 You may also be eligible to receive Social Security Disability Insurance (SSDI) benefits.
 Meeting the Social Security Administration (SSA) disability listing requirements (most commonly disability listing 12.02, neurocognitive disorders) is the easiest and most straightforward way to get benefits for dementia.

 Some forms of dementia qualify under the compassionate allowances initiative, which could help you receive benefits much quicker than usual.
 If you do not meet the listing or compassionate allowances requirements you can still qualify for Social Security based on your RFC.
 If you are over the age of 50, it is more likely that your disability claim will be approved this way.

 If you’re unsure whether you qualify or not, you may consider consulting with a disability attorney.
-Nick Ortiz has years of experience handling long-term disability claims and he is also a Board-Certified Social Security Disability benefits lawyer.
+Nick Ortiz has years of experience handling long term disability and Social Security Disability claims.
 We offer a free, no-obligation case evaluation so you can discuss your disability claim with an expert.

 What is Dementia?